de-ceow/scala-acl/README.md

 ### 0.5.0

 - update scala version to 2.11.8
-- update pla framework to 2.5.0
+- update play framework to 2.5.0

 ### 0.4.0